Friedrich Ludwig von Rönne

-Friedrich Ludwig von Ronne (27 November 1798 – 7 April 1865) was a Prussian jurist, politician, diplomat and German Ambassador to the United States.
+Friedrich Ludwig von Ronne (27 November 1798 – 7 April 1865) was a Prussian jurist, politician, diplomat and Ambassador of thd Kingdom of Prussia to the United States.

 Early life

 Ronne was the son of Johann Georg von Ronne.
 One brother was the future lawyer and politician Ludwig von Ronne.

 Ronne attended high school in Glückstadt.
 He also received private lessons in Berlin, from the late politician and law professor Charles Twesten.

 He enlisted into the King's German Legion at 16 years old, and took part in the Battle of Waterloo.
 Later he studied law in Kiel and Berlin.

 Career

 In 1820, he joined the Prussian judicial service.
 In 1825, he was High Court Judge in Hamm.
 He actually wrote a paper on the marital community of property in Brandenburg.
 In 1828, he moved to the Superior Court of Justice in Berlin.
 During this period he produced a revision of the system of the Prussian civil law.
 He was responsible for the first volume, his brother Louis took over the second volume.

 In 1831, he went into the civil service, and worked for the government in Potsdam.
 Ronne proved to be knowledgeable in customs and trade issues, but also in constitutional and international legal issues, and was promoted by Prime Minister Jean Pierre Frédéric Ancillon.